yptsang/sg4lscm/README.md

-Welcome to this Serious Game Hub!
+<b>Welcome to this Serious Game Hub!</b>

-More serious games for fun and meaningful learning in the field of logistics and supply chain management:)
+More serious games for fun and meaningful learning in the field of logistics and supply chain management:) Enjoy